matrix-org/matrix-spec-proposals/proposals/msc3667-enforce-integer-power-levels.md

 ## Unstable prefix

-We will attempt an implementation in Dendrite using the `org.matrix.mscxxxx` room version identifier.
+We will attempt an implementation in Dendrite using the `org.matrix.msc3667` room version identifier.